 Judah Square in Knysna was established in 1993 and is the administrative Rasta capital of the southern cape.
 For more information on the Rasta Earth Festival, accommodation options and other fun things to do and see in the beautiful town of Knysna.

 Venue: Judah Square

 The Buco Lions Karoo to Coast Mountain Bike Challenge is a 100km off road race from UNIONDALE to KNYSNA via the Prince Alfred's Pass.
 The route is scenic, challenging and riders are encouraged to train sufficiently for this event in order to maximise the enjoyment of the experience.
-In order to maintain the quality of the event, it has been decided by the Lions Clubs of Uniondale and Knysna that only 4500 entries will be made available in 2018.
-Entries will be accepted on a first come, first served basis.
+Only 4500 entries will be made available in 2019.

 The Knysna Timber Festival is the creation of the Knysna Timber Initiative, a group of local Knysna businesses who see Knysna as the Woodworking Capital of South Africa – largely due the the deep and rich heritage and history of timber-related activities in the area.

 Of course the festival is not limited to local creators and woodworkers... it's is the ideal plaform for National and International brands to expose their quality products and services to a growing, diverse and influential industry, not to mention the many hobbyists, DIY enthusiasts and visitors who will be attending the show.